 - The string will likely break at one or both of the end loops.

 The use of incorrect nocks is another issue.
 Every brand/model of crossbow has a specified nock to be used.
 There are several styles, so it can be confusing.
-It’s always best to either check your owner’s manual or with the manufacturer to be certain the correct nocks are in your bolts.
+It’s always best to either check your owner’s manual or with the manufacturer to be certain the correct nocks are in your bolts, so you can avoid an unnecessary crossbow string break.

 Proper Care and Maintenance

-It’s important that proper care and maintenance are executed with your crossbow strings.
+It’s important that proper care and maintenance are executed to avoid a crossbow string break.
 Crossbows are tougher on strings compared to vertical bows; it’s just the nature of the beast.
 As a result, they require a little more TLC.
 Prevent a broken crossbow string with proper maintenance:

 - They need to be waxed more frequently